-Officers and employees of WAM are encouraged to invest in shares of the Affiliated Funds, separately managed accounts or in interests in the Private Funds, as appropriate.
-WAM may also recommend to clients the purchase of shares in the Affiliated Funds and interests in the Private Funds, in which WAM or its employees have a financial interest, when consistent with the client's investment objectives.
+Officers and employees of WAM are encouraged to invest in shares of the Affiliated Funds, separately managed accounts or in interests in the Private Fund, as appropriate.
+WAM may also recommend to clients the purchase of shares in the Affiliated Funds and interests in the Private Fund, in which WAM or its employees have a financial interest, when consistent with the client's investment objectives.
 WAM's aggregate fee revenues are increased by purchases by clients or others of shares of the Affiliated Funds.

-From time to time, when it is appropriate for one client to purchase a security and for another client to sell the same security, WAM may, but is not required to simultaneously place cross-trades with one or more broker-dealers or to effect the cross-trade through the applicable custodians in an attempt to seek the best execution for each client by obtaining reduced transaction or execution costs for each client.
-Since, in such transactions, WAM will represent both client-seller and client- buyer, WAM may have a conflict of interest given the obligation to seek the best price and most favorable execution.
+From time to time, when it is appropriate for one client to purchase a security and for another client to sell the same security, WAM may, but is not required to, simultaneously place cross-trades with one or more broker-dealers or to effect the cross-trade through the applicable custodians in an attempt to seek the best execution for each client by obtaining reduced transaction or execution costs for each client.
+Since, in such transactions, WAM will represent both client-seller and client-buyer, WAM may have a conflict of interest given the obligation to seek the best price and most favorable execution.
 This conflict is mitigated by the Code's requirement to act in the best interest of the client.
 Clients should consider the possible costs or disadvantages of this potential conflict versus the potential benefit of obtaining reduced transaction or execution costs that may be obtained from such cross-trades.
-WAM will not place cross-trades for client accounts that are subject to the Employee Retirement Income Security Act of 1974, as amended, and will only place cross-trades for the Affiliated Funds in accordance with Section 17(a) of the Investment Company Act of 1940.
+WAM will not place cross-trades for client accounts that are subject to ERISA and will only place cross-trades for the Affiliated Funds in accordance with Section 17(a) of the Investment Company Act of 1940.
+Due to the nature of fixed-income investments, no cross transactions between Affiliated Funds are anticipated.